Active-CSS/active-css/README.md

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?
 That really does come up as a question by many free-thinking devs, and this repo provides a comprehensive and workable answer to that.
 Yes, it is easier to manipulate the DOM using CSS syntax than it is using JavaScript, and there is certainly a lot less typing.

-JavaScript and frameworks are too wordy for lots of direct DOM manipulation (ie. UI), because DOM manipulation is not a part of the syntax *itself*.
+JavaScript and frameworks are too wordy, and performance heavy, for lots of direct DOM manipulation (ie. UI), because DOM manipulation is not a part of the syntax *itself*.
 This is an important thing to grasp.
 Making it easier to reference DOM objects, the elements on the page, is the primary reasoning behind the core CSS syntax.
 It therefore follows that augmenting CSS with functions to manipulate the DOM is not a naive suggestion, but actually a pretty logical and smart suggestion.

 This language is quick to code in, has a simple event handling method, dynamic CSS, easy DOM manipulation and lots more.
 It is being used in production.
 The core is stable.